conradakunga/Blog/_posts/2020-05-25-goodbye-wordpress.md

 ﻿---
 title: Goodbye Wordpress
-date: 2020-05-25T10:40:26+00:00
+date: 2020-05-25T10:40:26+30:00
 author: Conrad Akunga
 layout: post
 categories:
   - Epiphanies
 ---
-I have been running this blog on WordpPress since inception, and using WordPress in general for many years (since 2005).
+I have been running this blog on [WordPress](https://wordpress.org/) since inception, and using WordPress in general for many years (since 2005).

 While uploading my last post I got a cryptic error and the effort aborted.